Kitchen Faucets 101

 Compression Faucet Repairs

 Compression faucets are the most likely to drip because their washers or seals wear out too quickly over repeated use.
-These washers should be replaced immediately with a new one or constant dripping of water can even cause more damage as it can waste water, corrode fixtures and stain sink bowls.
+These washers should be replaced immediately with a new one or constant dripping of water that can even cause more damage as it can waste water, corrode fixtures and stain sink bowls.

 Remember, a compression faucet can have either a washer of an O-ring.